Kochi Metro: Phase II: Kakkanad Infopark extension

-Phase III: Airport extension
+Phase III: Airport & Angamaly extension

-The third phase of Kochi Metro from Aluva to Angamaly is expected to be around 20 km including connectivity with Cochin International Airport.
+The third phase of Kochi Metro from Aluva to Angamaly is expected to be around 16 km including connectivity with Cochin International Airport.
 The airport authority had requested that the State Government build the metro link in the second phase, but the government decided to take it up in the third phase instead.
-KMRL are considering two alignments.
-The first is the main line from Athani Junction to Angamaly, and from there a link to the airport.
-The second alignment is from Athani to Angamaly via Airport.
+The route will start from Aluva following NH 544, turning in Kariyad and Akaparambu to reach the airport, and then proceeding to Angamaly via Angamaly-Airport Road and MC Road, stopping at NH 544 2 km from Angamaly.
 It was also reported that KMRL will conduct a feasibility study for the metro line be extended to Ayyampuzha in the Third phase.
+There has also been popular demands for and an extension to Karayamparambu with a final termination at Karukutty.

+The airport station is planned to be developed into a transit hub, connecting the Cochin Airport when Metro, Water Metro and railway services at the proposed Nedumbassery railway station.The phase is expected to cost over ₹8,000 crore and enable the Integrated Metro system to carry over 1.2 lakh passengers every year.
+On 1 September 2026, KMRL submitted the DPR for phase III.
+Under this plan, the Metro line begins as an elevated structure from Aluva along NH 544 until Kariyad.
+It then shifts into a vital 3km underground tunnel to establish a direct link to Cochin International Airport, featuring an underground terminal station.
+After the airport, the route returns to an elevated pathway that runs through Nayathode, Kavaraparambu, and Arikkal Junction, ultimately concluding at Karayamparambu in Angamaly town.

 Feasibility Study for Light Trams

-KMRL plans to operate light trams on the 6.2 km MG Road-Menaka-Park Avenue Road-Jos Junction-Thevara loop line corridor.
+In future, KMRL plans to construct and operate light trams on the 6.2 km MG Road-Menaka-Park Avenue Road-Jos Junction-Thevara loop line corridor.
 KMRL held discussions with HESS Green Mobility, who were conducting the feasibility study.